-This waiver may also be referred to as Home and Community Benefits for the Elderly and the Older Adults Waiver, and is administered by Maine’s Department of Health and Human Services’ Office of Aging and Disability Services.
+This waiver is administered by Maine’s Department of Health and Human Services’ Office of Aging and Disability Services.

-To qualify for services under this MaineCare waiver, the state considers 4 factors; the applicant’s age and level of disability, which are inter-related and their income and assets, which are tied to Medicaid eligibility.
-In addition, applicants must be residents of Maine.
+To qualify for services under this MaineCare waiver, the state considers several factors: the applicant’s age and level of disability, and their income and assets.

-Income – Unmarried or widowed applicants must have income no higher than 3 times the Supplemental Security Income rate.
-In 2020, monthly income at or under $2,349 is necessary.
-If a married couple is applying, the spouses are looked at as if they are two separate applicants.
-This means each spouse can have monthly income up to $2,349.
 However, a more common scenario is for one spouse of a couple to apply.
-In this situation, the $2,349 / month income limit still applies for the applicant.
-To be clear, the non-applicant spouse’s income is not considered for the income eligibility of the applicant spouse.
-In addition, the applicant spouse is able to allocate some of his or her income to the non-applicant spouse in order to prevent that spouse from becoming impoverished.
-As of 2020, up to $3,216 / month can be allocated to the non-applicant spouse.
+In this situation, the $2,742 a month income limit still applies for the applicant, but the non-applicant spouse’s income is not considered.
+In addition, the applicant spouse is able to allocate some of their income to the non-applicant spouse in order to prevent that spouse from becoming impoverished.
+As of 2023, up to $3,715.50 a month can be allocated to the non-applicant spouse.
 (This is called a monthly maintenance needs allowance.)

-Qualifying When Over the Limit – Fortunately, there are options for residents whose finances are greater than the allowable income and / or asset limit(s).
+Fortunately, there are options for residents whose finances are greater than the allowable income and / or asset limits.
 MaineCare offers a Medically Needy exception for persons with high recurring medical costs that consume most of their income.
-This option, which is often referred to as a Spend Down Program, it works similarly to a deductible program.
+This option, which is often referred to as a Spend Down Program, works similarly to a deductible program.
 Once the applicant spends down their excess income on medical bills and meets the income limit, the applicant is eligible for the Elderly and Adults with Disabilities Waiver for the remainder of the six-month “spend down” period.

 Unfortunately, the medically needy option does not assist applicants with excess assets to meet the asset limit.
 Rather, applicants can spend assets that are over the limit on non-countable ones.
 This might be upgrading one’s heating and/or plumbing, adding a first floor bedroom for easier access, or paying off credit cards and other debt.
 When “spending down” excess assets, it is crucial that no assets are gifted or sold for under value.
 This is because Medicaid has a look-back period of 5-years.
 During this period of time, Medicaid reviews all transactions to ensure this rule has not been violated, and if it has, an applicant will not be eligible for Medicaid for a period of time.

 Working with a Medicaid planner is another approach for families who cannot afford their care costs.
-Planners help families qualify for MaineCare by re-allocating their excess income into annuities (over simplified, an annuity takes a lump sum of cash and converts it into an income stream) and by converting resources into non-countable assets.
+Planners help families qualify for MaineCare by re-allocating their excess income into annuities and by converting resources into non-countable assets.
 These and other approaches are complicated and require expertise.
 Read more here.